SRakiB23/StudySync-Network/README.md

 - Displays all assignments with filtering options based on difficulty level
 - Allows users to delete, update, and view assignments
+- View assignments allows user to take the assignment
+- Creator of the assignment can not take the assignment
 - Only Delete is supported for creator of the assignment
 - Supports submission of assignments with PDF/doc links and notes